MaggieDaisy/Cocktails_and_Dreams/README.md

 - As a user of the website, I wish to have visible access to social media, so I can follow after site owners/admin
 - As a user of the website, I wish that design is responsive, so I can look at the page on different size of devices
 - As a user of the website, I wish to log in with my username and password, so I can have easy access to the full content of the site
-- As a user of the website, I wish to have the possibility to create my dream cocktail recipe, so I can share with others in communnity
+- As a user of the website, I wish to have the possibility to create my dream cocktail recipe, so I can share it with others in the community
 - As a user of the website, I wish to have the possibility to edit or delete my dream cocktail, so I can correct or remove the content
 - As a user of the website, I wish to have the possibility to view my profile, so I can see recipes I added to the app
 - As a user of the website, I wish to log out from my profile, so I can protect my data